famliy-screen-time/familyscreentime.ca/_posts/2020-06-21-no-screens-before-age-2-is-it-possible.md

-The main takeaway here is: if you are having trouble as a parent trying to reconcile -????-  you are not alone!
+The main takeaway here is: if you are having trouble as a parent or caretaker trying to reconcile -????-  you are not alone!